martijnmeeldijk/german-training/README.md

 ### Streaks

-If you keep answering correctly, you streak will increase.
+If you keep answering correctly, your streak will increase.
 But watch out, if you get a question wrong, your streak will reset.

 ![image-20201104185250105](img/image-20201104185250105.png)